 However, Stephen Hawking, during a reception at the White House in 2000, candidly conceded the possibility that actually there is a government cover-up to keep the secret that U.F.O.s really contain extraterrestrial aliens, as many people are convinced of.

 To reach these conclusions, scientists use a particular way of thinking known as the Scientific Method.
-First, define what is the question.
-Then think on a mechanism that could explain what is happening, then one possible response is defined, and define what evidence would make the possible answer incorrect.
+First, define what the question is.
+Then think of a mechanism that could explain what is happening, then one possible answer is defined, and (very importantly) define what evidence would make the possible answer incorrect.
 Then design an experiment to find the truth, perform the experiment and collect data.
 Finally analyze the collected data, a conclusion is drawn and you disseminate the work for review by others.

 Now, is UFOlogy a science?
 Well, Science requires rigorous data verification, requires testable theories, requires that the experiments or observations that would disprove a hypothesis answer if this is “right” or “wrong”, requires evidence, and that evidence of a discovery be provided by the discoverer, without forgetting that, to paraphrase a certain person, and Marcello Truzzi ("On the extraordinary: an attemp at clarification", Zetetic Scholar, Volume 1, Number 1, 1978, pp. 11-19), and Pierre-Simon Laplace and perhaps David Hulme, you would better have some evidence quite extraordinary if you will take seriously any allegation that is also quite extraordinary, in order to be able to prove it.